-The Teaching Online @ Pitt course is a three-week, facilitator-led online workshop on best practices for teaching online.
+The Teaching Online @ Pitt course is a four-week, facilitator-led online workshop on best practices for teaching online.
 It is open to all Pitt faculty interested in learning more about teaching online.

 The purpose of this course is to provide faculty participants with an overview of the online course development process.
 In addition, we will examine technologies to present your course content and engage students in learning activities.
 Course objectives include

 - To analyze an online learning experience from the student’s perspective;

 - To apply a systematic backwards course development process that includes planning outcomes, establishing activities, and assessing student achievement;

 - To compare and contrast technology tools and Blackboard features that enhance student learning as well as engage and motivate students.

 Please complete the online registration form to sign up!

 The University of Pittsburgh is a subscriber to Quality Matters (QM), a non-profit organization that promotes quality and effectiveness in online learning.
 Pitt Online hosts annual Quality Matters workshops that focus on eight categories of effectiveness.
 Visit our Quality Matters page for more information.